-I manage QA (Quality Assurance) making sure our products are bug free and provide the best user experience.
-I also manage Product Development for Kontakt Instruments and other software.
+I manage quality assurance, making sure our products are bug-free and provide the best user experience.
+I also manage product development for Kontakt Instruments and other software.

-What that mostly means is that I constantly analyze the strengths and weaknesses of our instruments to be up to par with the industry standard, combine it with my own needs and wants as well as the needs of our Sound Design team.
-Along with technical considerations, we come up with the best solution.
+What that mostly means is that I constantly analyze the strengths and weaknesses of our instruments to be up to par with the industry standard, and combine those with my own needs and wants as well as the needs of our sound design team.
+Taking all that in mind along with technical considerations, we come up with the best solution.

 What does a day in the life at Output look like?

-A typical day in Software Development here at Output is answering emails and questions/issues that arise every day as well as constantly testing our software and find solutions or workarounds.
-When the fires are out, then I put my creative thinking hat and try to come up with Product Ideas or creative software that I then mockup, wireframe or prototype to present to the team.
+A typical day in software development here at Output is answering emails and questions/issues that arise every day as well as constantly testing our software and finding solutions or workarounds.
+When the fires are out, then I put my creative thinking hat on and try to come up with product ideas or creative software that I then mock-up, wireframe, or prototype to present to the team.

 What was your starting point in music?

 When I was very young my parents took us on a family Christmas trip to Europe.
 My choice for a present was either a computer (Amiga or Atari at the time) or a synthesizer keyboard.
 The computer store was closed on a Sunday so I ended up with a synthesizer.
 That started it all.
 Little did I know that in the future those two would be combined in the best way possible.